|

 undesirable, or for a result that is extra good, the output that follows will

-is the epitome of a combination of people wanting to do their best, and the
+epitome of a combination of people wanting to do their best, and the effects

-action (in time) that is perceived to be positive may have negative
+(in time) that is perceived to be positive may have negative ramifications

 the stages of identification, exploitation, and subordination seek to